You Built It, and They Didn’t Come

-After years of education and budget planning, the company finally realized that instituting a business continuity plan, ensuring data redundancy and even having an alternate operations site are prudent investments in for the future.
-Through several evolutions of the continuity of operations plan, true “one button” business continuity is finally achieved.
-Anticipating employee needs, the company arranged for fuel, food and water at the alternate operations site.
+After years of education and budget planning, the company finally realized that instituting a business continuity plan, ensuring data redundancy, and even having an alternate operations site are prudent investments for the future.
+Through several evolutions of the continuity of operations plan, true “one button” business continuity is finally achieved. ,The company placed fuel, food, and water at the alternate operations site to anticipate employee needs.

-No sooner does the company announce that they are fully “disaster ready” than a natural disaster strikes.
-In a matter of hours, the community in which the company resides suffers devastating losses as homes are destroyed, power and water services are cut off and commercial buildings are rendered uninhabitable.
+No sooner does the company announce that they are “disaster ready” than a natural disaster strikes.
+In a matter of hours, the company’s community suffers devastating losses as homes are destroyed, power and water services are cut off, and commercial buildings are rendered uninhabitable.

 But the company is prepared.

-The next morning, the “button” is pushed, no data is lost and the alternate operations site roars to life, but only 2 out of 3 employees come to work.
+The , the “button” is pushed, no data is lost, and the alternate operations site roars to life, but only 2 out of 3 employees come to work.
 You had planned on playing ball in the Field of Dreams only to discover the staff is playing Survivor.

 So why did they vote you off the island?